Pumped-storage hydroelectricity: United States

 A shaded-relief topo map of the Taum Sauk pumped storage plant in Missouri, United States.
 The lake on the mountain is built upon a flat surface, requiring a dam around the entire perimeter.

 In 2010, the United States had 21.5 GW of pumped storage generating capacity (20.6% of world capacity).

 PSH contributed 21,073 GWh of energy in 2020 in the United States, but −5,321 GWh (net) because more energy is consumed in pumping than is generated.
 Nameplate pumped storage capacity had grown to 21.6 GW by 2014, with pumped storage comprising 97% of grid-scale energy storage in the United States.
 As of late 2014, there were 51 active project proposals with a total of 39 GW of new nameplate capacity across all stages of the FERC licensing process for new pumped storage hydroelectric plants in the United States, but no new plants were currently under construction in the United States at the time.

 Italy

 Italy reached peak usage of pumped storage (pompaggi) in 2003, with about 8 TWh.
 For decades, Italy had excess capacity because its own nuclear program was interrupted in the 1980s, so pumping stations are mostly operated by night when France exports surplus nuclear electricity at near-zero prices.
 In 2019, the grid operator wanted 6 GW of extra capacity to be built in central and Southern Italy.
 In 2024, Edison planned 500 MW new capacity.

 United Kingdom

 The United Kingdom has four operational pumped-hydro power stations with a generating capacity of 2.8 GW and a total energy capacity of 23.9 GWh.
 These are Dinorwig (1728 MW), Cruachan (440 MW), Ffestiniog (360 MW), and Foyers (300 MW).

-As of 2025, a 1300 MW facility in the Scottish Highlands named Coire Glas is being developed by SSE Renewables.
+As of 2025, a 1300 MW facility in the Scottish Highlands named Coire Glas is being developed by SSE Renewables with an energy capacity of 30GWh.